AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 * Understand the basic structure of the site theme and how to edit it.
 * See how to test your theme customizations using real AEM content via local proxy.
 * Know how to commit your changes to the AEM git repository.

-## Requirements {#requirements}

-The Quick Site Creation tool allows front-end developers to work independently without and knowledge of AEM or how it is set up.
-However, there is information that you must be provided by the AEM administrator.

-* Theme source files to customize
-* Path to an example page to use as a base of reference
-* Git credentials to commit your customizations
-* Proxy user credentials to test your customizations against live AEM content
-* front-end design requirements

-If you are missing any of these items, please contact your AEM administrator.

-It is assumed that the front-end developer has extensive experience with front-end development workflows as well as common tools installed including:

-* git
-* npm
-* webpack
-* Preferred editor

 ## Understand the Theme Structure {#understand-theme}